Executive Committee

 While not an elected member of the Executive Committee, our National Cycling Coordinator supports and works closely with the Irish Cycling Campaign’s EC.

 Damien is currently also an Evaluator and Steering Committee member for research projects under the EPA Research Programme Annual Call under the pillars of Climate and Sustainability.
-He spent five years on the board of the European Cyclists’ Federation (2016-2021), and in 2020 was appointed to the board of Transport Infrastructure Ireland following a Public Appointments Service process.
+He spent five years on the board of the European Cyclists’ Federation (2016-2021) and is currently a member of its Nominations Committee.
+In 2020 he was appointed to the board of Transport Infrastructure Ireland following a Public Appointments Service process, and was reappointed for a further three year term in 2023.
 Damien enjoys music, gigs, DIY and adventures!

 —————————————————————————————-